Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 below the grid rows, so this code is not requited anymore but still it provides an useful example to someone who wants to implement custom action types and their templates.

-Since version 0.7.0, there is built-in `Action type 'pagination'`_ which allows to add glyphicon buttons with grid actions attached directly to datatable pagination list.
+Since version 0.7.0, there is built-in `Action type 'pagination'`_ which allows to add iconui buttons with grid actions attached directly to datatable pagination list.

 Grids API